Refrigeration using solar power

 Refrigeration using solar power is very efficient as cooling is needed mostly during the day.

 This is particularly true for green-freaks who have a lot of stored organic foodstuffs.
 For example, we purchase five 50kg bags of wheat berries every year from a farmer for baking our own wholemeal bread.
-They need to be frozen for two weeks otherwise the weevils take over.
+They need to be frozen for two weeks to kill the weevils.

 You'll never find them in white flour by the way; the weevils know the difference between junk food and the real McCoy.
 Wheat-berries have many of the goodies that we need for vitamins, minerals and phytosterols such as lignans.
-They are typically all removed during the refining process and fed to the pigs.
+They are typically extracted during the refining process and sold to pig farmers.
 We are left with the empty calories.

 Then it's always useful to have a couple of extra ice-trays should friends and family suddenly descend on you unexpectedly.